8 Cheap Sources of Protein

 As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 Whether you follow a strict workout routine or only lift occasionally, you’ll want to get enough protein to stay healthy and strong.
 Moreover, you need enough to fuel your workouts — regardless of how many you complete each week.
-Unfortunately, most men only consider meat when choosing proteins.
-Use this Modded guide for eight cheap sources of protein that aren’t conventional meat.
+Unfortunately, some guys only consider expensive meats like steak when choosing proteins.
+Use this Modded guide for 10 cheap sources of protein to strengthen your body and relieve your wallet.

 1. Peanut Butter

 Get a little nutty and spread peanut butter on your toast tomorrow morning.
-This creamy spread packs eight grams of protein into a two-tablespoon serving and tastes terrific with smoothies, oatmeal, fruit and even vegetables like celery.
-Choose natural peanut butter and avoid ones with added sugars when you can.
-You might even switch to a healthier alternative like almond butter to maintain your physique and physical fitness level better.
+This creamy spread packs eight grams of protein into a two-tablespoon serving.
+It tastes terrific with smoothies, oatmeal, fruit and even vegetables like celery!

 2. Eggs